cliu55/YelpCamp/README.md

 # YelpCamp
-A camping website built from scratch using RESTful design Deployed on heroku: https://obscure-inlet-71201.herokuapp.com/
+A camping website built from scratch using RESTful design <br>
+Deployed on heroku: https://obscure-inlet-71201.herokuapp.com/